OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Supported Benchmarks and Methods

-\textbf{Comparison with prior OOD and OSR benchmarks.} Most of the OOD datasets considered in previous works fall into our far-OOD category, meaning that the more difficult near-OOD detection was less emphasized than our benchmarks do.
-Meanwhile, we exclude problematic OOD datasets (\eg, the resized version of LSUN and TIN \cite{odin18iclr} with obvious artifacts \cite{csi20nips}) which make detection trivial and much less meaningful \cite{csi20nips}.
-Following one of the seminal works \cite{osrci18eccv}, OSR papers often construct ID-OOD pairs by partitioning a single dataset into two splits (\eg, using a 6-class subset of CIFAR-10 as ID and the other 4-class subset as OOD).
-While such practice is well-suited for studying near-OOD detection \cite{ahmed2020detecting}, it inevitably reduces the scale and complexity of the problem, making the resulted benchmarks less representative for real-world scenarios.
-In contrast, our benchmarks (especially ImageNet ones) operate at a much larger scale (in terms of the number of ID and OOD categories) than conventional OSR benchmarks.
+\textbf{Comparison with prior OOD and OSR benchmarks.} Most of the OOD data sets considered in OOD detection literature fall into our far-OOD category, meaning that the more difficult near-OOD detection was less emphasized than our benchmarks do.
+Meanwhile, we exclude problematic OOD data sets (\eg, LSUN-R and TIN-R, \citealp{odin18iclr}, whose images contain obvious artifacts) which make detection trivial and much less meaningful \cite{csi20nips}.
+Following one of the seminal works \cite{osrci18eccv}, OSR papers often construct ID-OOD pairs by partitioning a single data set into two splits (\eg, using a 6-class subset of CIFAR-10 as ID and the other 4-class subset as OOD).
+While such practice is well-suited for studying near-OOD detection \cite{ahmed2020detecting}, \ie, ID and OOD data only has minimal covariate shifts, it inevitably reduces the scale and complexity of the problem (in terms of the number of ID and OOD categories), making the resulted benchmarks less representative for real-world scenarios.
+In contrast, our benchmarks hold the covariate shift between ID and near-OOD samples to a low level, while not sacrificing the scale.
+Specifically, all of our near-OOD groups include a certain data set that comes from the same source as ID data.
+For example, in the CIFAR-10 benchmark, CIFAR-100 is one of the near-OOD datsets.
+They are both a subset of Tiny Images \cite{tinyimages08pami} and thus have minimum covariate shift between each other.

+\textbf{Comparison with the benchmarks in OpenOOD v1.} Among the 6 benchmarks in v1.5, CIFAR-10/100 and ImageNet-1K standard benchmark are adapted from v1 release with necessary changes for fairness and usefulness (\eg, unlike v1, v1.5 ensures that $\oodtrain$, $\oodval$, and $\oodtest$ are strictly disjoint with each other).
+ImageNet-200 and full-spectrum benchmarks are newly introduced in v1.5.
+We refer readers to our changelog\footnote{ \url{https://github.com/Jingkang50/OpenOOD/wiki/OpenOOD-v1.5-change-log}} for more details.